Owners and Residents of the Jay Estate in Rye

 “Having never from choice, and seldom from necessity (except during the war) been absent from Rye and Christmas, I purpose to take Peter with me and to pass that day and a few succeeding ones there.” – December 22, 1788.

 John Jay establishes the Jay Family Burying Ground during this period.
+This appears to be different from an “old burying ground” on the property that was likely set aside for slaves.
 Ancestral remains of the Jays and Sarah’s, are moved from two vaults at St. Mark’s on the Bowery and re-interred in Rye on October 28, 1807.

 1813 - 1822